Sign in

 • or a combination of such activities.

-Special circumstances applications are for students who did not attend during the Census reference period but otherwise meet the Census eligibility requirements.
-These students are individually assessed and considered against the eligibility criteria for inclusion in the Census.
+Special circumstance applications are for students who did not attend during the census reference period but otherwise meet the census eligibility requirements.
+These students are individually assessed and considered against the eligibility criteria for inclusion in the census.

 An application can be submitted for students who:

-• are enrolled at the school on Census Day (Friday 4 August 2023) for the school for the year
+• are enrolled at the school on census day (2 August 2024) for the school for the year

 • are enrolled for education at a level specified for the school in the approval of the approved authority for the school

-• who did not attend for at least one day during the Census reference period for the school for the year.
+• did not attend for at least one day during the census reference period for the school for the year.

-Supporting documentation must be provided for each student to corroborate the details provided in a special circumstances application.
+Supportive documentation must be provided for each student to corroborate the details provided in a census special circumstance application.

-When considering the type of supporting documentation, the department is seeking evidence to demonstrate the student has, and will continue to, be engaged in education by the school for the year.
-Providing these documents does not guarantee the student will be accepted, however it will allow the department to make a more informed decision based on the application.
+When considering the type of supportive documentation, the Department of Education (the department) is seeking evidence to demonstrate the student has and will continue to be engaged in education by the school for the year.
+Providing these documents does not guarantee the student will be accepted.
+However, it will allow the department to make a more informed decision based on the application.

-You must submit all special circumstances applications and supporting documentation via email by Friday 18 August 2023 to specialcircumstances@education.gov.au.
+All special circumstance applications and supportive documentation must be submitted via email by Friday 16 August 2024 to specialcircumstances@education.gov.au.

 Full-time students